-- 6. Select an Admin Mode radio button: - Disable.
+- 6. Select an Admin Mode radio button: - True.
+Port mirroring is enabled. - False.
 Port mirroring is disabled.
-This is the default setting. - Enabled.
-Port mirroring is enabled. - From the Destination Port menu, select the physical destination port to which port traffic must be copied.
+This is the default setting. - 7.
+From the Destination Port menu, select the physical destination port to which port traffic must be copied.